-- (b) an article published in the online edition of the Australian Financial Review on 4 October 2014 headed "Stings fail to faze Uber's management"; - (c) an article published in the online edition of the Sydney Morning Herald on 30 July 2015 headed "Charges dropped against UberX driver, but government warns of campaign to come"; - (d) a New South Wales Government Point to Point Transport Taskforce Discussion Paper dated August 2015; - (e) a New South Wales Roads and Maritime Services media release headed "Vehicle registration suspended for illegal ride sharing" dated 27 September 2015; - (f) a media report appearing in the online edition of the Daily Mail Australia headed "Uber crackdown: NSW Government hits 40 drivers with fines and registration suspensions for providing cheap ridesharing services" dated 28 September 2015; and - (g) a NSW Government Point to Point Transport Taskforce Report to the Minister for Transport and Infrastructure dated November 2015. - 2.
+- (b) an article published in the online edition of the Australian Financial Review on 4 October 2014 headed "Stings fail to faze Uber's management": - (c) an article published in the online edition of the Sydney Morning Herald on 30 July 2015 headed "Charges dropped against UberX driver, but government warns of campaign to come"; - (d) a New South Wales Government Point to Point Transport Taskforce Discussion Paper dated August 2015; - (e) a New South Wales Roads and Maritime Services media release headed "Vehicle registration suspended for illegal ride sharing" dated 27 September 2015; - (f) a media report appearing in the online edition of the Daily Mail Australia headed "Uber crackdown: NSW Government hits 40 drivers with fines and registration suspensions for providing cheap ridesharing services" dated 28 September 2015; and - (g) a NSW Government Point to Point Transport Taskforce Report to the Minister for Transport and Infrastructure dated November 2015. - 2.
 Copies of the documents referred to above may be inspected by appointment at the Melbourne offices of the solicitors for the Plaintiff. - 3.
 Further particulars may be provided after discovery. - 61.
-At all material times during the New South Wales Claim Period from about May 2014, one or more of the Uber Entities (other than Rasier Pacific): - (a) publicised or otherwise communicated that it would pay Regulatory Fines; - (b) paid, or procured payment of, Regulatory Fines; and/or - (c) caused UberX Partners in New South Wales to be reimbursed for Regulatory Fines;

-incurred by UberX Partners in the course of providing UberX in New South Wales.
+At all material times during During the New South Wales Claim Period from about May 2014, one or more of the Uber Entities (other than Rasier Pacific): - (a) publicised or otherwise communicated that it would pay Regulatory Fines; - (b) informed or instructed UberX Partners to notify 'Uber' about any Regulatory Fines and/or to send the Regulatory Fine to 'Uber'; - (b)(c) paid, or procured payment of, Regulatory Fines; and/or, including through an external law firm engaged by one or more of the Uber Entities; - (c) caused UberX Partners in New South Wales to be reimbursed for Regulatory Fines; - (d) incurredotherwise assisted UberX Partners in relation to other enforcement action, such as prosecutions, resulting from offences committed by UberX Partners in the course of providing UberX in New South Wales. (other than parking or traffic offences).